 Blair Wellness Group understands the severity and complexity of your condition.
 We know how hard it can be even to leave the safe haven of your home.
 We’re here to work with you and provide you with treatment options specifically tailored to you.
 Our concierge-style services ensure that every patient is treated with the utmost care, respect and discretion.
 You’re not like anyone else in the world, so why would your treatment be like anyone else’s?
 We tailor your treatment to your needs and goals so that you can face your condition and get back out into the world again.

 At Blair Wellness Group, we realize that agoraphobia can be an embarrassing, terrifying and destructive condition.
 It may take significant amounts of time and work for improvement to occur.
 We have seen cases of extraordinary success, however, and we are determined to do everything we can to help treat your condition.
-Dr. Blair utilizes a variety of therapeutic techniques including CBT, DBT and Gestalt therapies to craft an interdisciplinary approach to patient care.
-She is a resolute therapist with advanced experience in managing anxiety disorders and related illnesses and conditions, and relishes the opportunity to assist new patients moving forward on their treatment paths.
+Dr. Blair utilizes a variety of therapeutic techniques including CBT, DBT and Gestalt treatments to craft an interdisciplinary approach to patient care.
+She is a resolute psychologist with advanced experience in managing anxiety disorders and related illnesses and conditions, and relishes the opportunity to assist new patients moving forward on their treatment paths.

 At Blair Wellness Group, we always treat you like the unique individual that you are, with care tailored specifically to your needs, goals and lifestyle.
 We are here to support you through your journey of recovery from agoraphobia.
 Recovery is possible, and life holds such great promise and potential for you.
 We hope you’ll contact us soon to schedule your appointment with the Blair Wellness Group.